pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   (#set! capture.shy))
 ```

-The `shy` predicate creates a true fallback option; it only applies its scope if _no_ other scope — not just one that uses `capture.final` — has previously been applied for the same buffer range.
-But it doesn’t “lock down” its buffer range the way that `final` does, so a later capture could add another scope to the same range.
+The `capture.shy` predicate creates a true fallback option; it only applies its scope if _no_ other scope — not just one that uses `capture.final` — has previously been applied for the same buffer range.
+But it doesn’t “lock down” its buffer range the way that `capture.final` does, so a later capture could add another scope to the same range.

 There’s one caveat to mention.
 Consider this query: